Emeryk August Hutten-Czapski

-Emeryk August, Count Hutten-Czapski (born 21 August 1897 in Stankow, Minsk Governorate, died 31 January 1979 in Rome, Italy), was a Polish aristocrat, politician, military officer, diplomat and Bailiff of the Polish Sovereign Military Order of Malta.
+Emeryk August, Count Hutten-Czapski (21 August 1897 – 31 January 1979) was a Polish aristocrat, politician, military officer, diplomat and Bailiff of the Polish Sovereign Military Order of Malta.

 Emeryk August Hutten-Czapski, descended from a long line of nobles who contributed much to Poland's political and cultural life.
 His father was Count Karol Hutten-Czapski (1860–1904), President of Minsk, and his mother was Maria Leontyna Pusłowska (1870–1965).
 His grandfather was Count Emeryk Hutten-Czapski, renowned collector and numismatist, founder of The Emeryk Hutten-Czapski Museum in Kraków.
 Emeryk was adopted by a second cousin twice removed, Count Bogdan Hutten-Czapski, who had no issue, was very wealthy, and was a prominent and controversial figure in Polish politics.
 Józef Czapski, the painter, and Maria Czapska, the writer, were his first cousins.
 Emeryk had two sisters: Elżbieta (1895–1930) married to Count Aleksander Piotr Mohl, and Fabianna (1895–1974), married to Józef Godlewski.